tonytvo/blog-generator/content/blog/atomic-habits/index.md

   - It used to make sense in an immediate-return environment.
   - We currently live in a delayed-return environment.
   - Good habits tend to have immediate unpleasurable outcomes with long-term pleasure.
-  - Bad habits tend to immediate pleasurable outcomes associated with long-term pain.
+  - Bad habits tend to have immediate pleasurable outcomes associated with long-term pain.
   - We think of our future selves as a stranger. – Hal Hershfield
   - “All self-help boils down to “choose long-term over short-term.” – Naval Ravikant
   - “The road less travelled is the road of delayed gratification.” – James Clear